../../_images/backtest.svg

 The chart showcases the Open, High, Low, Close (OHLC) candlestick prices of the selected asset within the specified time window.
 Additionally, it visually represents the triggers for both LONG and SHORT positions, along with their corresponding stop-loss and take-profit levels.

-Here’s an illustration of the initial parameters configured for NVIDIA US Stock, covering the period from January 2022 to December 2023, with daily interval trading, margin mode, and dynamic trade.
-The starting point is a $1000 trading volume, resulting in the displayed metrics and the generated chart.
+Here’s an illustration of the initial parameters configured for Apple US Stock, covering the period from March 2025 to April 2025, with 15-mins interval trading, margin mode, and dynamic trade.
+The starting point is a $100 trading volume, resulting in the displayed metrics and the generated chart.

 Tip